chopfitzroy/dotfiles-experiment/README.md

 If you want to learn more about Helix I recommend this [overview](https://www.youtube.com/watch?v=xHebvTGOdH8) and if you want something more hands on I highly recommend this [channel](https://www.youtube.com/@LukePighetti/featured).

 If you are a die hard [Neovim](https://neovim.io/) user but like the sound of not needing to manage your plugins I strongly recommend [NvChad](https://nvchad.com/).

-#### Neovim 👽

-I am currently maintaining a Neovim config specifically for working with S-Expression languages or languages that encourage the use of a REPL.

 ### Zsh 🐚